syndicate-storage/syndicate/README.md

 Syndicate is an **Internet-scale software-defined storage system**.
 Syndicate presents a programmable abstraction layer over commodity cloud storage providers, external public datasets, and CDNs.
 Unlike traditional cloud storage, Syndicate volumes have programable storage semantics and access controls.
 This lets you apply Syndicate to meet arbitrarily-specific storage needs, without worrying about the underlying technologies.

 Cloud applications that use Syndicate do not need to host user data.
-Instead, the application's server and client programs read and write data to user's Syndicate volumes.
+Instead, users attach their volumes to the application, and the application reads and writes data to them instead.
 This frees the application provider from liability and hosting burdens, and lets the user own the data he/she generates.

 Syndicate competes with systems like [Tent](http://tent.io), [Freenet](https://freenetproject.org), [Unhosted](https://unhosted.org), and [Camlistore](https://camlistore.org).
 The key differences are as follows:
 * **Syndicate volumes scale** in the number of readers, writers, and files.
 Users attach commodity cloud storage and CDN capacity to increase storage and bandwidth.